LOCAL CONTENT AND SERVICES REPORT -

-1. Describe your overall goal and approach to address identified community issues, needs and interest through your station's vital local services, such as multiplatform long and short-form content, digital and in-person engagement, education services, community information, partnership support and other activities and audiences you reached or new audiences you engaged.
+1) Describe your overall goal and approach to address identified community issues, needs and interest through your station's vital local services, such as multi-platform long and short-form content, digital and in-person engagement, education services, community information, partnership support and other activities and audiences you reached or new audiences you engaged.

-KHSU's mission is "...to present thoughtful and intelligent perspectives on local, national and international issues.
+KHSU's mission is to: "...to present thoughtful and intelligent perspectives on local, national and international issues.
 Its objectives include fostering the arts, sciences and humanities, giving voice to underrepresented points of view, serving minority as well as majority needs, and both guiding and reflecting public intellect and taste..."

 2. Describe key initiatives and the variety of partners with whom you collaborated including other public media outlets, community nonprofits, government agencies, educational institutions, the business community, teachers and parents, etc. This will illustrate the many ways you're connected across the community and engaged with other important organizations in the area.